 To this day, historians debate whether Marie was truly guilty of the crime she was executed for, or whether she was a convenient scapegoat for a community in crisis.

 French courts in the 1700s operated very differently from the modern American legal system.
 Court sessions were held behind closed doors, and cases were decided by a single judge.
-Defendants were not allowed to have lawyers; they were expected to appear before the judge alone and convince him of their innocence.
+Defendants were not allowed to have lawyers.
+They were expected to appear before the judge alone and convince him of their innocence.
 Torture was freely used to get confessions.
 In these circumstances, Marie, an enslaved woman with an established history of rebellion and a well-known grudge against her owner, had to convince the judge that she was innocent.

 Vocabulary